François de Beaumont: Early life

 He was born in 1512 or 1513 at the château of La Frette (Isère)..
 He was the son of Georges de Beaumont, baron des Adrets and Jeanne Guiffrey.
 As a young man he forcibly rescued his sister from a convent, that she had been sent to against her will.
 He married Claude Gumin with whom he had several children.
-None of his son survived him.
-One of them was killed at the siege of La Rochelle in 1573.
+None of his sons survived him, with one being killed at the siege of La Rochelle in 1573.
 His two girls had only one offspring.

 During the reign of Henry II of France he served with distinction in the royal army and became colonel of the legions of Dauphiné, Provence and Languedoc.
 From 1525 to 1559, he waged war in Italy, where he distinguished himself by his bravery under the orders of Marshal Brissac.
 He was taken prisoner in 1558 by the Spaniards in Moncalvo and had to pay a ransom for his freedom.
 He blamed the desertion of the Vidame d'Amiens on the field for his capture, and bore a grudge against him.
-Seeking redress for this, he brought the issue to the court, however d'Amiens was a client of the powerful Guise, so nothing came of it.
+Seeking redress for this, he brought the issue to the court; however, d'Amiens was a client of the powerful Guise, so nothing came of it.
 Catherine de Medici saw an opportunity for him to act as a counterweight in Dauphiné to the powerful Guisard governor, La Motte-Gondrin, and covertly reached out to him.
 In 1562 he joined the rebellion against the crown, desiring to revenge himself on the house of Guise.